JRHB314/VBCS-Integration/README.md

   CREATE (userID)-[:FOLLOWS]->(userG))
   ```

   This is plenty to work with, so let's assume that the rest of Rachel Webb's followers in the list have no followers of their own.
-Now let's run `MATCH (n) RETURN (n)` to see our graph.
+Now let's run `MATCH (n) RETURN (n)` to see our graph:

   <img>